joshgerdes/jekyll-uno/_drafts/disable-sftp-support-on-an-azure-storage-account-on-a-schedule.md

 #### Deploy & Configure

 Now that the Azure Automation account has been configured and set up - we need to add the Runbook, but before we can do that - there are some dependencies.
-SFTP is a new service that the currently installed Az Modules in the Azure Automation don't have visibility on - so to configure the SFTP service - we need to update 2 Modules to the most recent version.
+For example, SFTP is a new service that the currently installed Az Modules in the Azure Automation don't have visibility on - so to configure the SFTP service - we need to update 2 Modules to the most recent version.

 These modules are:

 * Az.Accounts _(≥ 2.10.3)_
 * Az.Storage

-Az.Accounts is a dependant service of the latest Az.Storage account, so let us import that first.
+Az.Accounts are a dependent service of the latest Az.Storage account, so let us import that first.

 ##### Update Az.Accounts module